quamotion/cloud-docs/getting-started/create-project.rst

 1. Go to http://cloud.quamotion.mobi/
 2. Sign in with your Azure Active Directory account.

-    .. note:: You cannot use a Microsoft account so sign into Quamotion Cloud, you must use an Azure Active Directory account.
+    .. note:: You cannot use a Microsoft account to sign into Quamotion Cloud, you must use an Azure Active Directory account.

 3. In the Your Projects page, click the *Create one to get started* link